Classic Safari Circuit

 The Serengeti

-The Serengeti - synonymous with the infamous Great Migration that takes place every year.
-Literally millions of wildebeest, and thousands of zebra and gazelles, trek hundreds of miles across the vast plains of the Serengeti in their quest to find water and richer grazing land.
+The Serengeti National Park is best known for its wide open plains, abundant wildlife, and of course the Great Migration that takes place every year.
+Over a million wildebeest and thousands of zebra and gazelles trek hundreds of miles across the vast plains of the Serengeti in their quest to find water and richer grazing land.

 But the game viewing here is not only just about this naturally occurring phenomenon.
 The Serengeti also offers what many people consider to be some of the best game viewing in Africa.